Does Citizen’s Action Work? Yes!

 Hundreds of calls or emails = priority issue.

-So make a recurring alert on your calendar to call or email at least once a week.
+So make a recurring calendar alert on your phone and call or email at least once a week.
+Attend a protest or an organizing effort in your community.
 And encourage your friends and family to do the same.

 What If your Rep already agrees with you?
 What’s the point?